DGAP-Public Voting Rights: Nordex SE (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Schroders plc London, England United Kingdom
+Name: City and country of registered office: Deutsche Asset Management Frankfurt am Main Germany Investment GmbH

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.